lurchmath/lde/docs/phase0-structures.md

  * `S.replaceWith(other)` replaces S, where it sits in the hierarchy, with a different structure, thus leaving S with no parent.

+### Event handling in the structure hierarchy

+Each of the following functions will be called by the functions above, when the event is complete.
+There is no default implementation of each of these functions, which means that no call will take place.
+However, any instance or subclass may choose to implement one or more of these functions as event handlers, and thus hear about the events they signal.

+ * `S.wasInserted()` will be called in any structure inserted into any parent structure, including just-constructed structures being inserted into a parent for the first time.
+It is called after the insertion, so `S.parent()` will yield a valid `Structure` instance.
+ * `S.wasRemoved(parent,index)` will be called immediately after S is removed from its previous parent (but obviously S has not yet been deleted from JavaScript memory).
+The first parameter will be the former parent structure (which will still exist, because the removal juts happened) and the index that S formerly had within that parent.
+Note that replacing one structure with another will yield a call to `S.wasRemoved()` in the one structure and `S.wasInserted()` in the other.
+ * `S.wasChanged()` is a function that the UI will call in a structure if something about the structure changed (such as one of its attributes or the contents of an atomic structure).

 ### Other methods not yet sorted into categories

+ * `S.isAccessibleTo(T)` returns true or false, implementing the accessibility relation defined earlier.
  * `S.properties()` looks at the set of other structures that connect to S via arrows, and forms a dictionary of name=value pairs, the "properties" of S.
- * `S.isAccessibleTo(S')` returns true or false, implementing the accessibility relation defined earlier.
- * `S.findCited(n)` finds the first structure S' accessible to S with name=n in `S'.attributes()`, or undefined if there is no such structure S'.
+ * `S.findCited(n)` finds the first structure `T` accessible to `S` with name `n` in `T.attributes()`, or undefined if there is no such structure `T`.
- * `S.whatCitesMe()` finds all structures S' in the scope of S with a=`S.attributes().name` in `S'.attributes()`, with a being one of the keys we use for citation, such as "reason" or "premise" and so on.
+ * `S.whatCitesMe()` finds all structures `T` in the scope of `S` with any citation-based key (such as "reason" or "premise") in `T.properties()` begin associated to the value `S.properties().name`.
+ * `S.text()` returns the contents of `S` as plain text.
+The default implementation of this, for the base `Structure` class, is the empty string.
+Subclasses may override this, but there is a guaranteed implementation in all `Structure`s that yields a string.
  * There may be a need later to create other accessibility-related routines, such as `S.allAccessibleToMe()` or `S.myScope()` or `S.allAccessibleSatisfying(P)` etc.
- * `S.wasInserted()` is a function that the UI will call in a brand new structure as soon as it is inserted into the document.
-Each structure type may implement this function to do whatever it feels is necessary to initialize its internal data and notify any nearby nodes in the LDE Document about its arrival.
-Some structure types may choose to leave this as an empty function.
- * `S.wasRemoved(parent,index)` is a function that the UI will call in a structure the moment it is deleted from the document (but not yet deleted from JavaScript memory).
-The first parameter will be the former parent structure (which will always exist, since the root of the LDE Document can't be deleted) and the index that S formerly had within that parent.
-Similarly, each structure type can implement this as it sees fit, including doing nothing.
-Note that replacing one structure with another will yield a call to `S.wasRemoved()` in the one structure and `S.wasInserted()` in the other.
- * `S.wasChanged()` is a function that the UI will call in a structure if something about the structure changed (such as one of its attributes or the contents of an atomic structure)
-    * `S.text()` returns the contents of S as plain text
-    * `S.children()` yields an ordered array of structures immediately inside S
-    * `S.parent()` yields the parent structure of S, or undefined if S is the LDE Document root

 ## LDE in general